When Is Programmer Dvorak Worth Switching To?

 Programmer Dvorak is worth it if symbol-heavy work matters enough that you want punctuation on the base layer and you are willing to retrain the rest of the keyboard to get there.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Programmer Dvorak can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Programmer Dvorak can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Programmer Dvorak is most useful when symbol-heavy work matters enough that you want punctuation to live on the base layer and you are willing to retrain around that choice.